 Publicly traded REITs are available to be purchased in the stock market and through normal broker accounts.
 This means that any person can locate them through the stock market and invest the money as if it were a normal stock.

 Private REITs are companies whose shares are not available to the general public.
-For a few top realtors, REIT is an easy way to earn profits compared to real estate brokers who work for investments in real estate directly.
+For a few top realtors, REIT is an easy way to earn profits compared to real estate who work for investments in real estate directly.